MIAMI — The West Virginia Mountaineers were tough to slow down, and only the Orange Bowl mascot could stop Darwin Cook.

-Clemson couldn't keep up with the Big East Conference co-champions, although Andre Ellington did score the game's first points on a 68-yard run.
+Clemson couldn't keep up, although Andre Ellington did score the game's first points on a 68-yard run.
 First-team All-Americans Sammy Watkins and Dwayne Allen combined for only seven catches for 87 yards.

 Amid the flurry of points, it was a defender who came up with second-longest scoring play in Orange Bowl history.

 Clemson was on the verge of taking the lead in the second quarter when Ellington ran up the middle and disappeared into a heap at the 1.
 A teammate signaled touchdown, but the ball came loose and Cook grabbed it, then took off with nothing but the end zone in front of him.